Increasing Diversity of Applicant Pools

 How do I calculate the makeup of my pool?

-After a position has met the minimum posting period, the Human Resources Recruiter will manually calculate the pool to comapre it to the labor market.
+After a position has met the minimum posting period, the Human Resources Recruiter will manually calculate the pool to compare it to the labor market.
 The pool is calculated by dividing women or minorities by the overall number of qualified and active applicants you have to review.
 An applicant that withdraws for some reason should no longer be considered as an applicant.

 How do I diversify my pool?